openedx/edx-documentation/en_us/install_operations/source/configuration/enable_certificates.rst

 Overview
 *********

-Organizations and course teams can now generate certificates for learners who have completed courses.
+Organizations and course teams can generate certificates for learners who pass a course.
 Learners can view, print, or share their certificates.

 For information about certificates, see :ref:`opencoursestaff:Setting Up Course Certificates` in *Building and Running an Open edX Course* or